Build frontend (SvelteKit)

 SELECT pg_advisory_unlock(0x464F524745)

 Advisory locks are session-scoped.
-If the node crashes mid-migration, the lock releases automatically when the connection terminates.
-No manual cleanup needed.
+If the node crashes mid-migration, the lock releases automatically when the connection terminates, so manual cleanup is not required.

 Connection Draining